Enrollment Services is comprised of the following teams:

 - Receive email alerts when new activity occurs in the communities you belong in

-The NCU Library provides high-quality resources to support both the university curriculum and lifelong learning.
+The University Library provides high-quality resources to support both the university curriculum and lifelong learning.
 The collection includes thousands of peer-reviewed journals, as well as newspapers, magazines, videos, e-books, dissertations, and more.
 The free Interlibrary Loan service allows users to request and electronically receive articles, book chapters, reports, or other resources when not available in full-text.
-NCU alumni have continued access to a growing collection of journals and databases following graduation.
+University alumni have continued access to a growing collection of journals and databases following graduation.

 Library staff members are available to help students, faculty, and staff with using the Library and its resources.
 Live real-time support is available via chat, phone, and text message.
 You may also send an email or submit questions to the Ask a Librarian service 24 hours a day, 7 days a week and you will receive a timely and comprehensive response during the posted business hours.
 Finally, you may schedule one-on-one appointments with a reference librarian to discuss search strategies for your research assignment, thesis, or dissertation.